by Betty Beath (1975)

 Score SampleView a sample of the score of this work

-Version: This product features the Mezzo-Soprano with piano version of this work
+This sample is from the Alto with piano version of this work

 There are two versions of this work: 1. for medium voice and piano 2. for medium voice and instrumental ensemble.
 Written for a concert of new works sponsored by the ISCM, held in Brisbane in 1975, Askesis is a setting of words by the distinguished German writer Gunter Grass; the first stanza excerpted from that poem follows.